akhealth/EIS-Modernization/vendor-onboarding-checklist.md

     Employee Access Request packet with instructions.

-  - Requestors are required to complete, sign and return the Access Request packet to the DPA PMO (see above EIS-R Project email addresses).
+  - Requestors are required to complete, sign and return the Access Request packet to the DPA PMO (see above EIS-M Project email addresses).
 A completed request packet consists of the following:

       - Non-State Employee Access Request Form (completed, signed and